Appearance

 The resourcing decision that used to be a guess

-Hard to put a single dollar figure on this one, but every agency owner has mis-quoted a start date, over-booked a team member, or turned down a good project because the capacity picture wasn't clear enough to say yes with confidence.
+The ValueThe biggest cost here is reputational.
+Every agency owner has mis-quoted a start date, over-booked a team member, or turned down a good project because the capacity picture wasn't clear enough to say yes with confidence.
+Word gets around from unhappy clients and you lose sleep worrying that it could happen again at any time.

 The contractor cost that wasn't in your margin